The Spin Cycle – Watermark Community Church Members Unlikely to Ever Know the Truth Behind Resignations

 Here's how the spin cycle works

-When I worked for multi-site mega church some years ago, I had a front row seat to how information is disseminated to the congregation.
-My first experience was at my new employee orientation, when I was told that employees were not permitted to speak to the media about church business.
-If I were to receive a call or email from the media, I was instructed to forward to the communications department, as they handled all PR business for the church.
-After a couple of promotions, I found myself working in a department that was privy to very sensitive and confidential information.
-It was during this time that I witnessed something that caused me to lose a tremendous amount of respect for the church leadership.
+I have a friend who used to work at mega church some years ago.
+They told me their first eye-opening experience was at the employee orientation, when they were told that employees were not permitted to speak to the media about church business.
+If they were to receive a call or email from the media, they were instructed to forward to the communications department, as they handled all PR business for the church.
+After a couple of promotions, my friend found themself working in a department that was privy to very sensitive and confidential information.
+It was during this time that they witnessed something that caused them to lose a tremendous amount of respect for the church leadership.

 I share this story because I think it’s important for people to take off their rose-colored glasses when it comes to church business – because it IS a business.
 If your church employs 10 or more employees…you are running a business.
 Because many livelihoods depend on the salary that the church is paying them, and when the salaries of the employees make up (on average) 50% of the budget, there is a reason to spin stories to the congregation.
 TO KEEP THE MONEY COMING IN.